makrai/notes/liu1908-summarization.md

 ## 4.2 Implementation Details

-* PyTorch, OpenNMT (Klein+ 2017) and the ‘bert-base-uncased’ 2 version of Bert
+* PyTorch, OpenNMT (Klein+ 2017) and the ‘bert-base-uncased’

 # 5 Results 6

 ## 5.1 Automatic Evaluation

 * Table 2 summarizes our results on the CNN/DailyMail dataset
-  * Bert-based models outperform the Lead-3 baseline which is not a
+  * Bert-based models outperform the Lead-3 baseline
-  * Bert models collectively outperform all previously proposed extractive and abstractive systems, only falling
+  * Bert models collectively outperform all previously proposed extractive and abstractive systems
   * BertSumExt performs best which is not entirely surprising;
     CNN/DailyMail summaries are somewhat extractive and
     even abstractive models are prone to copying sentences when trained on this dataset (See+ 2017)
   * larger versions of Bert lead to performance improvements and
     * interval embeddings bring only slight gains
 * Table 3 presents results on the NYT dataset
   * we use limited-length ROUGE Recall
     * Following the evaluation protocol in Durrett+ (2016),
-    * predicted summaries are truncated to the length of the gold summaries.
-      Again, we report the performance of the Oracle upper bound and
+    * predicted summaries are truncated to the length of the gold summaries Again, we report the performance of the Oracle upper bound
   * second block in the table contains previously proposed extractive models as well as our own Transformer baselin
-    * ComPress (Durrett+ 2016) is an ILP-based model which combines compression and anaphoricity constraints.
-The
+    * ComPress (Durrett+ 2016) is an ILP-based model which combines compression and anaphoricity constraints
   * third block includes abstractive models from the literature, and our Transformer baseline
   * Bert-based models outperform previously proposed approaches